4.9-Stars

 Electrical Panel Safety

-These branch circuit breakers or fuses tap power off the main bus bars and deliver it through outgoing cables to feed things like lighting panels, appliances, machinery and receptacles across the building.
+These branch circuit breakers or fuses tap power off the main bus bars and deliver it through outgoing cables to feed lighting panels, appliances, machinery, and receptacles across the building.
 When electrical loads turn off or trip their protective devices, the branch circuit becomes de-energised, but the main bus bars remain with power.

 Additional switchboard components like meters, switches, and capacitors are wired to the live bus bars to perform their roles.
 Fusible panelboards and switchboards are used to protect and switch feeder and branch circuits – and each panelboard unit comes with a switching contact structure with an instant switch element for safety and accurate energy current direction.